albertosaurus/power_enum_2/README.md

 - [:desc_limit]  Set this to define the limit of the description column
 - [:active]  Set this to `true` to have a boolean 'active' column generated.
 The 'active' column will have the options of NOT NULL and DEFAULT TRUE.
 - [:timestamps]  Set this to `true` to have the timestamp columns (created\_at and updated\_at) generated

+You can also pass in a block that takes a table object as an argument, like `create_table`.

 Example: